GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 `python o2a.py -i examples/mapreduce -o output/mapreduce`

-Make sure to first copy `/examples/mapreduce/configuration-template.properties`, rename it as `configuration.properties` and fill in with configuration data.
+Make sure to first copy `/examples/mapreduce/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.

+##### Output
-The output will appear by default in `/output/mapreduce/mapreduce.py`.
+In this example the output will appear in `/output/mapreduce/mapreduce.py`.

+The converted DAG uses the `DataProcHadoopOperator` in Airflow.

 #### Current limitations

-**1. Oozie workflow XSD version 0.5**

-For now the example uses older version of XSD and not the newest 1.0 version.
-That's because the system tests are run on a Dataproc cluster which installs Oozie version 4.3.0 using an init-action, and this version only supports schema version 0.5.

-There are a few differences between 0.5 and 1.0, such as `<job-tracker>` in 0.5 vs `<resource-manager>` in 1.0.
-We will try to upgrade the Oozie version in Dataproc to 5.1.0 and subsequently update the example code.

-**2. Exit status not available**
+**1. Exit status not available**

 From the [Oozie documentation](https://oozie.apache.org/docs/5.1.0/WorkflowFunctionalSpec.html#a3.2.2_Map-Reduce_Action):
 > The counters of the Hadoop job and job exit status (FAILED, KILLED or SUCCEEDED) must be available to the